hed-standard/hed-specification/README.md

 selected from a tree-structured vocabulary.
 In the newest versions of HED, all individual nodes in the vocabulary are unique, so users can annotate by simply giving the last node in the path string rather than the entire path
-string: Red instead of Attribute/Sensory/Visual/Color/CSS-color/Red-color/Red.
+string: *Red* instead of *Attribute/Sensory/Visual/Color/CSS-color/Red-color/Red*.

 ## Viewing and using HED
-To become acquainted with the HED vocabulary, open the [**expandable view of HED**](http://www.hedtags.org/display_hed.html?version=8.0.0-alpha.2).
-The current version of the HED specification document is available as [HED-3G Hierarchical Event Descriptors specification beta.1](https://docs.google.com/document/d/1yGeGO6hpWmZYc8M_jyDyQ5clNhQRtV4i0wKx_12UJTI/view?usp=sharing).
 The current generation of HED infrastructure is referred to as HED-3G (HED third generation).
-HED-3G is under beta release (HED8.0.0-beta.1)and the
+HED-3G is under beta release (HED8.0.0-beta.1), and the
-<b>HED-3G official release of HED8.0.0 is planned for July 15.</b>.
-Users are
+<b>HED-3G official release of HED8.0.0 is planned for July 15.</b> Users are
 strongly recommended to use the latest version of HED in doing their annotations.

+To become acquainted with the HED vocabulary, open the [**expandable view of HED**](http://www.hedtags.org/display_hed.html?version=8.0.0-beta.1).
+The current version of the HED specification document is available as [HED-3G Hierarchical Event Descriptors specification beta.1](https://docs.google.com/document/d/1yGeGO6hpWmZYc8M_jyDyQ5clNhQRtV4i0wKx_12UJTI/view?usp=sharing).

 The following white papers give an overview of HED and how it is used.